LGBTQ Support: Welcome Home to UofSC

 An inclusive environment

 Student Health Services wants you to feel welcome and comfortable when you visit our facilities.
-We have all-gender bathrooms available on the second, third and fourth floors of the Thomson Student Health Center.
+We have all-gender bathrooms available on the second, third and fourth floors of the Thomson Building and on the first, third, fourth and fifth floors of the Center for Health and Well-Being.

 If you would like additional information from Student Health Services or cannot find material you think would be helpful, please visit our homepage at www.sa.sc.edu/shs and leave us a comment on the “Contact Us” button or call 803-777-4199.